Indiana University

 forest management

-Abstract: The forest management strategy of Nepal is based on people's participation, which is known as community forestry.
-This approach was formally introduced in 1978 to encourage active participation of local people in forest management activities as a means to improve their livelihoods.
-Under the community forestry structure, local people make decisions regarding forest management, utilization and distribution of benefits from a forest; they are organized as a Community Forest User Group.
-Presently about 1.2 million hectares of forest is under the control of about 14,000 Community Forest User Groups.
-It has received highest priority within the forestry sector and is one of the most successful development initiatives in Nepal.
-However, emerging evidence indicates that forest user groups have excluded rather than included womenÂ's participation in their activities This paper is based on the findings from six forest users groups implementing a program aimed at strengthening governance at the local level through increased womenÂ's participation and increased advocacy skills and capacity of selected civil society groups.
-It presents the process of womenÂ's empowerment in forest user groups by describing changes made in those groups once women begin participating and holding key decision-making positions.
+Abstract: "This paper is based on the findings from six forest users groups implementing a program aimed at strengthening governance at the local level through increased women's participation and increased advocacy skills and capacity of selected civil society groups.
+It presents the process of women's empowerment in forest user groups by describing changes made in those groups once women begin participating and holding key decision-making positions.
 The findings note significant variation in funds allocated for social and community development activities, which are necessary to address the issues of poverty and social equity in Nepal.
-In addition, they note the importance of building both the capacity of individual women leaders and an enabling environment to support the womenÂ's initiatives.
-A collaborative and inclusive approach that includes women and marginalized groups as committee executives and members of local government bodies is necessary to build the enabling environment.
+In addition, they note the importance of building both the capacity of individual women leaders and an enabling environment to support the women's initiatives.
+A collaborative and inclusive approach that includes women and marginalized groups as committee executives and members of local government bodies is necessary to build the enabling environment."

 Files in this item